 An employee option plan is established whereby Probiomics Limited may, at the discretion of the Directors grant options to purchase ordinary shares in the Company to certain eligible employees.
-The options are granted for no consideration and are generally for a term of five years with the exercise price being determined at the discretion of the Directors.
+The options are granted for no consideration and are generally for a term of two years with the exercise price being determined at the discretion of the Directors.
 Generally the options can be exercised at any time during the term of the option period but are not transferable and are not quoted on ASX.
-Currently there are two employees who hold valid options.
+Currently there are three directors and four employees who hold valid options.